 Fourth Way Study Groups

-The Teaching — as PDO described it — was a series of ‘fragments’ of esoteric knowledge; knowledge about man’s psychology and possible development on the one hand and about the laws of the universe, cosmology, on the other.
+The Teaching — as PDO described it — was a series of ‘fragments’ of knowledge about man’s psychology and possible development on the one hand and about the laws of the universe, cosmology, on the other.
 Ouspensky assembled these fragments into what he termed the ‘System’, and this he taught in England and the USA until his death in 1947.
 He was very much a thinker in his own right, and continued to develop his own ideas particularly about the nature of time, recurrence and higher dimensions, (his books Tertium Organum and A New Model of the Universe, and his novel, The Strange Life of Ivan Osokin, all express these ideas).

 A Living Tradition